MarkStreek/Heart-disease-ML/README.md

 .
-├── Heart_Disease_Prediction.csv: The original dataset for this project ├── Predicting_heart_disease.Rmd: Full log about this project ├── README.md
+├── Heart_Disease_Prediction.csv: The original dataset for this project ├── Predicting_heart_disease.Rmd: Full log about this project ├── Predicting_heart_disease.pdf: Full log about this project in pdf ├── README.md
 ├── JavaApplicaion: directory with the builded java application ├── gpl.md: license file